jolatechno/mpi-utils/README.md

 }
 ```

-We then print it and finalize the MPI comm.

-We can see that the program worked as intended (see [Results](#results)), exiting without errors, and copying a block of the right size, with the right starting point both at the receiving end and at the sending end.
+We can see that the program worked as intended (see [Results](#results)), copying a block of the right size, with the right offsets both at the receiving end and at the sending end.

 #### CUDA (and gpu) aware